Club: Olympique de Marseille | Opening: 1937 | Capacity: 67,000 seats

 During the World Cup, Stade Velodrome hosted four first round group matches, a round of 16 match, a quarter-final, and the semi-final between Brazil and Holland (1-1).

-Olympique has recently started another round of renovation works that will prepare the stadium for the Euro 2016 tournament.
+New redevelopment plans were presented following France being awarded the Euro 2016 tournament.
 Works included the almost complete reconstruction of the two principal stands, minor works on the stands at both ends, and the construction of a roof that would cover the complete stadium, hereby increasing capacity with another 7,000 seats.
 They were completed in the summer of 2014.

 (photos of the present Stade Velodrome below)

 Orange Velodrome is located in the south of the city of Marseille, about 3.5 kilometres from Marseille’s city centre and a kilometre more from central railway station Saint-Charles.

 One can get to the stadium with metro line 2.
 Catch the metro southbound at any of the stops in the city centre (e.g. Jules Guesde, Saint-Charles or Noailles), and get off at either Rond-Point du Prado or Sainte Marguerite Dromel (both located at different sides of Stade Vélodrome).